Tropical storm Margot is set to become a hurricane, forecasters say

 A tropical storm that formed on Thursday in the North Atlantic Ocean is forecasted to become a hurricane.

-The storm, which has sustained winds of 40mph, is suspected to reach hurricane status by the weekend, according to the National Hurricane Centre.
+Storm Margot, which has sustained winds of 40mph, is suspected to reach hurricane status by the weekend, according to the National Hurricane Center.

 A tropical storm that sustains winds of 39mph earns a name for itself and once it reaches wind levels of 74mph, the storm is then deemed a hurricane.
 A major hurricane is one that breaks 111mph.